wanggnoc/MTGIpick/win64/README.txt

    To install mcr 8.4, it requires a simple command line as follow:
       > bash install_mcr_mac.sh
    Step 3
-   To run MTGIpick software, just type a simple command line as follow:
+   To run MTGIpick software, just type a simple command line as follow (Once the first two steps have run, execute the third step to run MTGIpick):
       > bash run_MTGI_mac.sh

 5. Inputs